 This course is a continuation of the study of financial

 accounting theory and practice.
-The study of liabilities
+Specific accounts are

-accounts examined include current and contingent
+examined including current and contingent liabilities, bonds,

-liabilities, bonds, notes, corporate income taxes, leases,
+notes, corporate income taxes, leases, capital stock, pensions,

+covered.
 Financial statement analysis, revenue recognition rules,

-and accounting changes are other topics addressed.
+and accounting changes, and other topics are addressed.
+Excel-

-of class to complete several assignments.
+to complete assignments.